August

 "All true wisdom is only to be found far from the dwellings of men, in the great solitudes; and it can only be attained through suffering.
 Suffering and privation are the only things that can open the mind of man to that which is hidden from his fellows".
 (Igjagarjuk, Greenland).

-I try to look elsewhere but mostly find myself in barren parts of the Tibetan plateau on my bike amongst mighty mountains or on rough windswept high-altitude plains, places I lost my soul to.
+I try to look elsewhere but often find myself in barren parts of the Tibetan plateau on my bike amongst mighty unlimbed mountains or on rough high-altitude plains, places I lost my soul to.

-Strangely, the harder a journey is, the more I enjoy it afterward.
-My strongest inspiration is explorer Sven Hedins accomplishments in Tibet one century ago.
+The harder a journey have been, the more I have enjoyed it afterward and opposite.
+My main and strongest inspiration source is explorer Sven Hedins accomplishments in Chang Tang one century ago.

-In total I have done 9 bicycle trips in Tibet and more than 19.000 km. on the Tibetan plateau by bike.
-In other adventure catagories I could mention climbing 6.965 meters mt.
-Aconcagua and biking in Argentina and Chile.
+In total I have done 9 bicycle trips in Tibet and cycled more than 19.000 km. on the Tibetan plateau.

-I will go back to Tibet next year again for cycling.
-Next spring is dedicated a 2.000 km bike trip on the bone (!) road in East Siberia if things turns out right.
-A trip across the Greenland Inland ice has been postponed one year.
+I will go back to Tibet again for cycling but might first go for a short trip to Bolivia for cycling.
+Next winter is dedicated a 2.000 km bike trip on the bone road / Kolyma road in Eastern Siberia with a visit to the coldest town on earth.
+A trip across the Greenland Inland ice has been postponed till spring 2010.

-Among the more crazy things I have done by bike are:
+Among the more crazy things I have done by bike:

 - cycling at 7008 meters on Mt.
 Mustagh Ata in Westchina's Xinjiang province to set a Guinness record in altitude cycling.
 Here I also set a personal record in biggest ascent by bike when cycling/carring the bike from 1300 meters altitude to 7008 meters, nearly 5700 meters climbed with my bike.
 For the Danes: Here a link to an article I wrote in danish for the Travellers Club Magazine.